- Capital city of Portugal.

 Important infrastructure developments and/or other news

-- Main objectives of the Lisbon Airport Expansion Plan were to support the expected growth in the present traffic up to 17 million passengers, guaranteeing improved levels of quality, comfort and safety in the service provided.
+- Main objectives of the Lisbon Airport Expansion Plan were to support the expected growth of traffic guaranteeing improved levels of quality, comfort and safety in the service provided.

 - Moreover, this plan consolidated the position of Lisbon Airport as an European hub, increasing the capacity and efficiency of the aircraft circulation system, enhancing the quality of the service provided, and increasing the handling capacity of the terminals (passengers, baggage and cargo), to cope with demand.

-- Low Cost market represented 16% of total traffic in 2013 with a total of 2,6 million passengers.
+- Low Cost market share is 21% of total traffic in 2014 with a total of 3,8 million passengers.

-- Home Based airlines: TAP Portugal, SATA International and easyJet
+- Home Based airlines: TAP Portugal, easyJet and Ryanair